Resolving diffusion signatures in distant pulsar halos with current and future experiments: Morphological Discrimination Method

 \begin{enumerate} \item AIC: Since the diffusion model and the alternative models are non-nested, the likelihood ratio test and Wilks' theorem cannot be directly applied to assess the statistical significance of their differences.
 Therefore, we employ the AIC as a model selection metric, which is widely used in data analysis for comparing non-nested models.
 The AIC is defined as

 where $k$ is the number of free parameters in the model and $\mathcal{L}_{\max}$ is the maximum likelihood.
 To compare different spatial hypotheses, we define

 where $\mathrm{AIC}_{\rm diffusion}$ corresponds to the diffusion model.
 Smaller values of $\Delta \mathrm{AIC}$ indicate a preference for the alternative model.
-We adopt $\Delta \mathrm{AIC} > 6$ as the criterion for model discrimination, which represents strong evidence in favor of the diffusion model.
+We adopt $\Delta \mathrm{AIC} > 6$ as the criterion for model discrimination, which represents strong evidence \cite{burnham2002model, liddle2007information} in favor of the diffusion model.

 \item $\chi^2$ test: The $\chi^2$ statistic provides a straightforward and intuitive way to assess the compatibility between different spatial hypotheses and the mock data.
-When alternative spatial models, such as Gaussian or disk profiles, are fitted to the one-dimensional radial brightness profiles generated by the diffusion model, they generally yield poorer $\chi^2$ values than the diffusion model, as shown in Fig.~\ref{fig:profile}.
+Specifically, the $\chi^2$ test is performed on one-dimensional (1D) radial brightness profiles, with bin widths chosen to ensure at least 10 counts per bin.
+This threshold allows Poisson fluctuations to be reliably approximated by Gaussian statistics.
+For a given spatial template, the $\chi^2$ value is calculated as: where $O_i$ represents the observed excess in the $i$-th bin, $T_i$ is the corresponding model prediction, and $\sigma_i$ denotes the statistical uncertainty.
+When alternative spatial models, such as Gaussian or disk profiles, are fitted to the 1D radial brightness profiles generated by the diffusion model, they generally yield poorer $\chi^2$ values than the diffusion model, as shown in Fig.~\ref{fig:profile}.
 As the statistical quality of the data improves, these discrepancies become more pronounced, allowing incorrect models to be excluded based on their diminished goodness of fit.
-We adopt a $2\sigma$ exclusion criterion (i.e., $\text{p-value}<0.05$) as the condition for model discrimination.
-Models that are rejected at or above this significance level are considered distinguishable from the diffusion scenario.
+We adopt a $2\sigma$ exclusion criterion, corresponding to a p-value of approximately $0.05$ for the $\chi^2$ distribution with $n-k$ degrees of freedom, where $n$ is the number of spatial bins and $k$ is the number of free parameters in the fitted model.
+Models resulting in a $\chi^2$ value exceeding the critical threshold at this significance level are considered distinguishable from the diffusion scenario.

-It has been confirmed that the $\chi^{2}$ test is applicable since the sample size in each bin is sufficiently large (greater than 10), ensuring that the Poisson fluctuations can be well approximated by Gaussian statistics. \end{enumerate}